What official documents prove ownership of mineral rights?

 Legal processes have to go through many “hoops”.
 Most “hoops” are not perfect.
 A lot of small town buddy, buddy politics are usually at work.
 I’ll hire you because you are my buddy in the legal system.
 When it comes right down to “drill site title” from the land grants forward a lot of “dirty laundry” will be uncovered.
 It’s called curing the title.

-I for one am not going to let anybody, county or state take my property by "adverse possession"
+I for one am not going to let anybody, County or State take my property by “adverse possession”.

-Now if a man has 400 acres & he sells me 200 acres & you 200 acres & I asked you if you want to split fence costs & you say - no - because you dont plan on doing anything w/ the property for several years
+Now if a man has 400 acres and he sells me 200 acres and you 200 acres and I asked you if you want to split fence costs and you say - no - because you don’t plan on doing anything with the property for several years and so I put up a fence and the oil company, 20 years later, leases my 210 acres you wouldn’t be mad, would you?